An upper bound on geodesic length in 2D critical first-passage percolation: Topological preliminaries: circuits and associated regions

+We stress that if $\mathcal{A}$ is the vertex set of a circuit $\cir'$, then $\cir$ enclosing $\mathcal{A}$ is a stronger notion than $\cir$ surrounding $\cir'$, as the latter still allows $\cir$ and $\cir'$ to touch.
+We will often impose \textit{edge-disjointness}, meaning the two circuits have no common edges.
+A stronger condition is \textit{vertex-disjointness}, which means the two circuits share no vertices.
+We will always use ``surround'' when treating the relevant objects as two circuits, and ``enclose'' when thinking of the enclosed object as a set of vertices.

+Under the criticality assumption \eqref{critical_assumption}, it is a straightforward application of the RSW theorem \eqref{RSW} together with the FKG inequality, to show that the following event occurs with probability one:

+\begin{definition} Let $\Omega_\infty$ be the full-probability event on which, for every $R \ge 1$, there exist both an open circuit enclosing $B_R$ and a closed circuit enclosing $B_R$. \end{definition}

 In the context of planar FPP, circuits are useful objects to consider for the simple reason that paths must cross them to go from their interior to their exterior.
 However, when we speak of paths going from one circuit to another, there is potential for confusion depending on which lattice---primal or dual---each object belongs to.
-Instead of exhausting the reader with clarifications every time, we simply rely on the conventions specified in Definition \ref{open_closed_paths_def} to maintain precision.
+Instead of exhausting the reader with clarifications every time, we simply rely on the conventions specified here to maintain precision:

-\begin{definition} A primal path $\primalp$ is \textit{open} if all its edges are open. \begin{itemize} \item If $A\subset\Z^2$, then we say $\primalp$ starts (ends) at $\mathcal{A}$ if its first (last) vertex is an element of $\mathcal{A}$. \item If $\EE$ is a collection of primal edges, then we say $\primalp$ starts (ends) at $\EE$ if its first (last) vertex is an endpoint of some element of $\EE$. \item If $\wh\EE$ is a collection of dual edges, then we say $\primalp$ starts (ends) at $\wh\EE$ if its first (last) vertex is a dual neighbor of some element of $\wh\EE$. \end{itemize} A dual path $\dualp$ is \textit{closed} if all its edges are closed. \begin{itemize} \item If $\mathcal A\subset\Z^2$, then we say $\dualp$ starts (ends) at $\mathcal{A}$ if its first (last) vertex is equal to $x\pm(\f{1}{2},\frac{1}{2})$ or $x\pm(\f{1}{2},-\frac{1}{2})$ for some $x\in \mathcal A$. \item If $\EE$ is a collection of primal edges, then we say $\primalp$ starts (ends) at $\EE$ if its first (last) vertex is a dual neighbor of some element of $\EE$. \item If $\wh\EE$ is a collection of dual edges, then we say $\primalp$ starts (ends) at $\wh\EE$ if its first (last) vertex is an endpoint of some element of $\wh\EE$. \end{itemize} \end{definition}
+\begin{definition} Let $\gamma$ be a primal path. \begin{itemize} \item The path $\primalp$ is \textit{open} if all its edges are open. \item If $\mathcal{A}\subseteq\Z^2$, then we say $\primalp$ starts (ends) at $\mathcal{A}$ if its first (last) vertex is an element of $\mathcal{A}$. \item If $\EE$ is a collection of primal edges, then we say $\primalp$ starts (ends) at $\EE$ if its first (last) vertex is an endpoint of some element of $\EE$. \item If $\wh\EE$ is a collection of dual edges, then we say $\primalp$ starts (ends) at $\wh\EE$ if its first (last) vertex is a dual neighbor of some element of $\wh\EE$. \end{itemize} Let $\dualp$ be a dual path. \begin{itemize} \item The path $\dualp$ is \textit{closed} if all its edges are closed. \item If $\mathcal A\subseteq\Z^2$, then we say $\dualp$ starts (ends) at $\mathcal{A}$ if its first (last) vertex is a dual neighbor of some element of $\mathcal{A}$. \item If $\EE$ is a collection of primal edges, then we say $\dualp$ starts (ends) at $\EE$ if its first (last) vertex is a dual neighbor of some element of $\EE$. \item If $\wh\EE$ is a collection of dual edges, then we say $\dualp$ starts (ends) at $\wh\EE$ if its first (last) vertex is an endpoint of some element of $\wh\EE$. \end{itemize} \end{definition}